bigredwill/wsimons.com/src/pages/blog/2018-08-02-adventure-time.md

 Serendipity lead me to meet the 啜 (susuri, aka slurp) crew, who love skateboarding, ramen, and family.
 They invited me to a barbecue, we swam in the Kamo river in Kyoto, and visited a DIY skatepark in the hills of Namba.

 ![Fish, tofu, and corn bbq under the bridge.](/img/img_20180715_165655151.jpg)

+##

+## Home.

+After a year of transience, I'm on American soil.
+I couldn't have imagined the experiences I had one year ago.
+I am more aware of myself, my needs, and what I can do with out.
+Living out of a backpack really put life in perspective for me.

+Now, I'm ready to be productive.
+I moved my things from San Francisco to Seattle, on a new adventure of living and working in the Pacific North West.
+Although I enjoyed being a nomad, I am happy to set down some roots for the foreseeable future.

+Thanks for reading.

+<3 Will